 Is P95 Better Than N95?

 Yes, P95 respirator is better than N95 one.
 So, in P95 vs N95 showdown P95 wins!
 You already know the reason now.
 For fighting Coronavirus, each is equally good and capable of keeping the little b@#!#$% away from your nasal tract.
-The magnitude of the problem is huge, how much America has been affected by he virus.
+The magnitude of the problem is huge.
+How badly America and India have been affected by the virus, isn’t it?
 Be vigilant in handling the masks when putting them off after use.
 Never touch the outer layer and always hold them through the ear-loops.
 Wash your hands with soap after storing or discarding the mask.